Determination

 proposed which represents a simple but accurate quantitative method.

-Estimation via "experimental
+Estimation via

 four parametric sigmoidal model fit"

-Improving quantitative real-time RT-PCR
+quantitative real-time RT-PCR

-reproducibility
+reproducibility by

-boosting primer-linked amplification efficiency
+boosting primer-linked amplification efficiency.

 Ales Tichopad,